Chart Color Schemes

 Elsternwick has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of fifteen projects that are expected to impact the area.
-Notable among these are the 25 Sandham Street Townhouses, 10-16 Selwyn Street Mixed-Use Development, 552 Glen Huntly Road Mixed-Use Development, and Seymour & Blanche Townhouses.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects likely to affect the area.
+Notable ones include 25 Sandham Street Townhouses, 10-16 Selwyn Street Mixed-Use Development, 552 Glen Huntly Road Mixed-Use Development, and Seymour & Blanche Townhouses.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.